leolin2351/sep10-freedom-project/prep/plan.md

   <li>add a carosuel and put part B as the heading</li>
   <li>add a box and put part B as the heading and explain what my future invention</li>
 <li>add a image of how i use A-frame to tinkering with my future techonology.</li>
+  <li>Add a paragraph of how i tinkered with a-frame to create my future techonology.</li>
   </ul>
 * [Desktop]()
 <ul>